It’s a well-established fact that video can drive major engagement for a brand. As Gary Vaynerchuk pointed out last year:

 7. Businesses looking to highlight a quirky personality can offer a live video feed of pranks in their offices.
 (We’ll have to do one ourselves the next time we have a Nerf gun war!)

-10. Companies can start a social war with a competitor to drive attention to their brand and service offering, featuring something like a dance off or rap battle.
+10. Companies can start a social war with a competitor to drive attention to their brand and service offering, featuring something like a dance-off or rap battle.
 This could be especially productive for small businesses facing off with larger, less nimble competitors.

 11. Restaurants and bars can latch onto the Pokemon Go trend by showing players at their location catching rare Pokemon due to a lure the business has placed nearby.

-15. Series of live videos can be used to tease a larger release of a product or service, hinting at a big reveal that is otherwise being kept secret in order to keep the audience on the edge of their seats.
+15. Series of live videos can be used to tease a larger release of a product or service, hinting at a big reveal that is otherwise being kept secret to keep the audience on the edge of their seats.

 18. Non-profits can use live feeds that feature celebrity spokespeople talking about the issues to garner more attention for their cause.